mantisbt-plugins/BanSpam/README.md

 - Select manage<br>
 - Select manage Plugins<br>
 - Select Install behind BanSpam 1.10<br>
-- Click on the plugin name for further configuration (se below)<br>
+- Click on the plugin name for further configuration (see below)<br>

 In case you want to check already during login<br>
 Please add a line to login.php. just after<br>